khsthomas/BuildKit/README.md

 * Multi-node builds for cross-platform images
 * Compose build support

-So, buildx is a _drop-in replacement_ for Docker build, supercharging it with many of BuildKit features.
+buildx is a _drop-in replacement_ for Docker build, supercharging it with many of BuildKit features.

+Recent versions of Docker bring buildx embedded, but disabled.

+You can manually install the plug-in, for example a newer version, by placing it at `.docker/cli-plugins/`

 After installing the plug-in, you can enable it executing `docker buildx install`.

 For me the most interesting feature of buildx is `bake`.

-> Currently, the bake command supports building images from compose files, similar to compose build but allowing all the services to be built concurrently as part of a single request.
+* > Currently, the bake command supports building images from compose files, similar to compose build but allowing all the services to be built concurrently as part of a single request.
 There is also support for custom build rules from HCL/JSON files allowing better code reuse and different target groups.
 The design of bake is in very early stages and we are looking for feedback from users.

 This allows us with minimal effort and a simple override file to use a `docker-compose.yaml` file with buildx.